openharmony/docs/en/application-dev/media/media/using-avscreencapture-ArkTs.md

     await this.screenCapture.init(this.captureConfig);
     ```

 6. Set the windows that will be skipped during screen capture, by entering the subwindow IDs and main window IDs.
-For details, see **Window Management Home Page**.
+For details, see [Window Management Home Page](../../windowmanager).

     ```javascript
     let windowIDs = [57, 86];